patelmj04/Customer_detail-page/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

+## Data Recovery Customer Onboarding Software: Streamline customer data collection and specification gathering for precise data recovery requirements.

 ## Getting Started

+## Download the code either from the Git Link or the Zip

+# Run Npm Install

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev